Macawls/blog/content/post/0-why-linux/index.md

 Read more about it [**here**](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch01s06.html).

 I'm not going to go in-depth about how important this is for developing software,  but basically it makes talking to other programs really easy and keeps things as minimal and simple as possible.
-In Windows, software is packaged with all its dependencies in one huge ass program and a shitty installer.
+In Windows, software is packaged with all its dependencies in one big program and an installer.
-It's **monolithic** and bloated as hell.
+It's **monolithic** and bloated.

 To install something, you usually go into a browser and download some suspicious setup.exe.
 Odds are, you will have no idea what its actually doing under the hood and have no way of knowing unless its open source.
-To fend it off you have Window's built in antivirus which isn't even necessary in the first place if Windows was just fucking secure.
+To fend it off you have Window's built in antivirus.

-I personally cannot stand it.
-For context I easily have around 9000 hours plus using Windows.

 If you're unfamiliar with the idea of free software (not just cost), I highly recommend watching this [Ted Talk](https://youtu.be/Ag1AKIl_2GM) by a very, very **based** individual.